<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=352585001801011&amp;ev=PageView&amp;noscript=1">

 They can really be mounted and deployed anywhere, depending on the coverage that is needed.

-In a large manufacturing facility or sports stadium, they may be deployed on poles, from ceilings, or on walls.
-Very often you might not even know that there’s a WAP nearby because they can be hidden so that they blend in with the environment.
+In a large manufacturing facility or sports stadium, for instance, they might be deployed on poles, from ceilings, or on walls.

 How Much Do Wireless Access Points Cost?